HaoSun223/RFENet/README.md

-# RFENet (UNeXt-based) for Retinal Lesion Segmentation
+# RFENet for Retinal Lesion Segmentation

 This repository provides the official PyTorch implementation of **RFENet**, a lightweight segmentation framework for CNV (OCT) and CNP (FFA) lesion segmentation.
 For confidentiality reasons, the clinical datasets are not distributed in this repository.